matrix-org/synapse/docs/usage/configuration/config_documentation.md

 ---
 Config option: `default_room_version`

-The default room version for newly created rooms.
+The default room version for newly created rooms on this server.

 Known room versions are listed here: https://spec.matrix.org/latest/rooms/#complete-list-of-room-versions

 For example, for room version 1, `default_room_version` should be set to "1".

+Currently defualts to "9".

 Example configuration:
 ```
-default_room_version: "6"
+default_room_version: "9"
 ```
 ---
 Config option: `gc_thresholds`